 Environmental engineers can help determine the most sustainable energy options using systems and life cycle analysis (LCA).
 This allows a comparison of energy use and environmental impacts over the entire life cycle of the system, such as from extraction of oil through refining, transport, and end use.
 This analysis is needed to determine which energy sources are the most compatible with the environment and are sustainable for the planet.

-Using currently available technology to biochemically produce ethanol per the DOE target in 2025 will require vast amounts of water.
+Using currently available technology to biochemically produce ethanol per the Department of Energy target in 2025 will require vast amounts of water.
 The new "in situ" oil extraction from oil shale that is being developed requires both an ice wall to prevent contaminating surrounding groundwater and it is extimated that it would take three barrels of water to produce one barrel of shale oil.

 Therefore, environmental engineers will be needed to treat available water supplies for use (and hopefully reuse) in the energy sector.
 Finally, traditional environmental engineering projects consume energy.
 In particular, drinking water treatment and wastewater treatment and transmission are estimated to consume about 4% of all electricity in the US.
 In addition, electricity accounts for about 80% of municipal water treatment and distribution costs.
 Therefore, energy efficiency in water and wastewater treatment must be considered.
 As population continues to grow and stress currently used water resources, lower quality water supplies must be used.
 Desalination technology can turn seawater into drinking water, but this requires about 20 to 50 times more energy than using a high quality water supply (such as "mining" the groundwater).